viktorsapozhok/earthquake-prediction/README.md

 ### Training

-We again apply default Catboost to the found feature set and obtain mean average error 2.048.
+We again apply default CatboostRegressor to the found feature set and obtain mean average error 2.048.

 ```
 folds: [1.973 2.313 2.357 1.262 2.334]